Stock Market

 Bonds – buy from banks, corporate companies, government.

 Example: I buy a bond for $1000 and I invest that money on company.
-And they give me form of IOU.

 So, they pay me interest on that bond.